Incubyte Enables Global Healthcare Platform to Expand to 52+ Countries

-Making Mental Healthcare Accessible by Expanding the Solution Globally and Providing a Personalized Customer Experience
+Making Mental Healthcare Accessible and Providing a Personalized Customer Experience

 Countries with product presence

 days to add a new language

 Mental Health Solution Provider

 Our client is a leading, comprehensive global mental health solution provider that advocates for better mental healthcare benefits for everyone.
 They achieve this by delivering personalized solutions that fit the individual while providing the proper clinical guidance and emotional support.

 Our client started their journey in 2016 and received series C funding, resulting in a valuation of $2 billion in 2021.
 They now offer top-quality mental healthcare solutions worldwide.